Hungarians rally to demand opposition radio stay on air

 By Marton Dunai

-BUDAPEST, Jan 22 Thousands of Hungarians rallied in Budapest on Sunday to demand that an opposition radio station be allowed to stay on air, protesting against what they say are attempts by the government to silence its critics.
+BUDAPEST Thousands of Hungarians rallied in Budapest Sunday to demand that an opposition radio station be allowed to stay on air, protesting against what they say are attempts by the government to silence its critics.

 The centre-right government of Prime Minister Viktor Orban's Fidesz party has drawn heavy international criticism for moves that critics say are designed to exert growing control over the media, including private and public broadcasters.